solariachip/solariachip.github.io/_posts/2023-3-20-Happiness.md

 This first Chip poses somewhat of a challenge to write given my complex history with my internal struggle for happiness.
 My profoundly personal account on this topic is susceptible to oversharing, which is coupled with the fact that I have no real experience in writing beyond scientific purposes.
 Perhaps befittingly; however, I welcome challenges and take joy in confronting them in order to gain a deeper understanding.

 Depression is one of them.
-Genetically dispositioned for it and easily influenced by things I cannot control such as weather, the actions of others, and to some extent, my environment--my battle against it often feels like the myth of Sisyphus, condemned to roll a boulder up a hill only for it to roll back down again.
+Genetically dispositioned for it and easily influenced by things I cannot control such as weather, the actions of others, and to some extent, my environment--my battle against it often feels like the [*Myth of Sisyphus*](https://archive.org/details/AlbertCamusTheMythOfSisyphus/mode/2up), condemned to roll a boulder up a hill only for it to roll back down again.
 On the bright side, one of the benefits of living with chronic major depression for more than half my life is that I became increasingly aware of when I was unhappy and highly analytical of the possible reasons the storm clouds were gathering.
 When I felt better (and provided I had any energy after the fact), I would take as much action to work towards improving this aspect of my life.

-In *Commentary to The Secret of the Golden Flower*, psychoanalyst Carl Jung observes that
+In *Commentary to [The Secret of the Golden Flower](https://archive.org/details/in.ernet.dli.2015.175702/page/n17/mode/2up)*, psychoanalyst Carl Jung observes that
 > “the greatest and most important problems of life are all in a certain sense insoluble.
 They can never be solved, but only outgrown...
 Some higher or wider interest arose on the person’s horizon, and through this widening of view, the insoluble problem lost its urgency.
 It was not solved logically in its own terms, but faded out when confronted with a new and stronger life-tendency."

 I "outgrew" my first career in Production and Engineering where I spent 8 dreadful hours feeling like I was going nowhere, while also dealing with sexual harrassment on a day-to-day basis.
 I took a risk by being unemployed for the first time, until almost serendipitously a career in Astronomy led me across the country.
 I sold my car, donated more than half of my belongings, and haphazardly began my adventure on the opposite coast almost a year ago on my own.